noname0310/babylon-mmd/docs/docs/reference/runtime/index.md

 Therefore, `HumanoidMmd` uses a proxy skeleton to apply MMD Animation and retarget the results to the Humanoid Model in real-time.

-The process of applying MMD Animation to a Humanoid Model is almost the same as applying MMD animation to an MMD model, but with the additional step of wrapping the Humanoid Model as an Mmd Model.
+The process of applying MMD Animation to a Humanoid Model is almost the same as applying MMD animation to an MMD model, but with the additional step of wrapping the Humanoid Model as an MMD Model.

 ## Other Elements